 Amsterdam for cruise passengers

 Ocean and river cruise ships call at Amsterdam regularly.
 The ocean-going ships coming from the North Sea head for the modern cruise terminal in the city center through the 27-kilometer-long Noordzeekanaal.
 The pier for the river cruise ships is right next door.
-Amsterdam is one of those cities that is easy to explore on your own on foot, by public transport, and on the canal boats.
+Amsterdam is one of those cities that is easy to explore on your own on foot, by public transport and by canal boats.

-Holland's metropolis offers much more than can be discovered on a day or two.
-We show a selection of the most attractive inner-city destinations below Amsterdam landmarks on.
+Holland's metropolis offers much more than can be discovered on a day or two on a ship's berth.
+We show a selection of the most attractive inner-city destinations under: Amsterdam attractions.